ppy/osu-wiki/wiki/osu!stream/en.md

 The following fills the lifebar

-- Hit allowed: 300, 100, osu!, gold good! and green good!.
+- Completing spinners and Hold Bubbles.
-  - Hitting the hit circle(s).
-(Better judgement leads to more life gain.
-The last hit circle in a colour combo awards more life.)
+- Hitting an osu!, gold good!, green good!, 300, or 100,
-  - Hitting the slider(s) start, end or return tick.
-(Better judgement at the end tick leads to more life gain)
+  - For hit circles, better judgements fill the lifebar more.
+The last hit circle in a colour combo awards more life.
-  - Completing the Spinner and Hold Bubble(s) properly.
+  - For sliders, the lifebar is filled according to how many parts were completed, once the slider has been completed.

 The following drains the lifebar: